Overview

 Note: Enhanced OEM Add-Ons are only for vehicles sold in North America.

-iOS screen with Get Enhanced OEM Add-Ons highlighted.
+iOS Settings screen with Get Enhanced OEM Add-Ons highlighted.

 1. Select your vehicle OEM, select the trouble codes for your model year, and tap Get.